 Jayeesha Dutta (she/her) is a multi-coastal, tri-lingual Bengali-USAn interdisciplinary artist, cultural organizer and pop-ed facilitator protecting the waters from the Gulf of Mexico to the Bay of Bengal with nearly 30 years of experience in movement building.
 She is a co-founding member of Another Gulf Is Possible Collaborative, galvanizing folks from across the Gulf South to the Global South working towards a “just transition” for our people and the planet.
-She serves on the boards of the Climate Justice Alliance, Alternate ROOTS, South Asian Americans Leading Together & Eyewitness Palestine.
-Jayeesha is an avid traveler, home chef, live music lover, and adores being near (or in) any body of water.
-She was born in Mobile, raised in New York, aged in Oakland and is deeply grateful to call both New Orleans and Port St Lucie home.
+Jayeesha also serves as co-chair of Eyewitness Palestine’s board of directors.
+She is an avid traveler, home chef, live music lover, and adores being near (or in) any body of water.
+She was born in Mobile, raised in New York, aged in Oakland and New Orleans and now calls Port St Lucie home.

 Jayeesha Dutta (ella) es un artista interdisciplinario, organizador cultural y facilitador de pop-ed bengalí, bilingüe, casi trilingüe con cerca de treinta años de experiencia.
 Es socia co-fundadora de Another Gulf Is Possible Collaborative, galvanizando voces y experiencias de todo el Sur del Golfo hacia el Sur Global, trabajando hacia una transición justa para nuestra gente y el planeta.
-Ella sirve es miembro de la junta directiva de “Eyewitness Palestine”, miembro de “Alternate Roots”, y es miembro del comité directivo nacional de “Climate Justice Alliance”.
+Ella sirve es miembro de la junta directiva de “Eyewitness Palestine”.
 Jayeesha es un ávido viajero, chef de casa, amante de la música en vivo y adora estar cerca (o en) cualquier cuerpo de agua.
-Nació en Mobile, se crió en Nueva York, envejeció en Oakland y está profundamente agradecida de llamar hogar a Nueva Orleans y Puerto de Santa Lucía.
+Nació en Mobile, se crió en Nueva York, envejeció en Oakland y Nueva Orleans y ahora en Puerto de Santa Lucía.